 Based on my last visit to the Swedish capital, I would also argue that Adam & Albin should have one star, and I still think Gastrologik is closer to two than one.
 There’s a lot of buzz about restaurant Unn as well, but since I haven’t been myself yet, I cannot tell if it’s worthy of the praise.
 According to Twitter, the Michelin inspectors have found their way to Alöe, and so did I. Were they impressed enough, though?
 I’m not too sure on this one, but they might be.
 Flickans got a visit, and so did Mathias Dahlgren Matbaren (✻), The Flying Elk, Café Nizza, Rolfs Kök, Kagges, Pubologi, Operakällaren (✻), Lilla Ego, Shibumi, Fotografiska, Agrikultur, and EAT.

-Vollmers in Malmö is a solid two-star and should keep both, but the guide needs to upgrade Daniel Berlin to the same status.
+Vollmers in Malmö is a solid two-star and should keep both, but the guide needs to upgrade Daniel Berlin to the same status (update: they did).
 Look, the man and his eatery is located a good one-hour drive into the woods – that’s a detour!
 Twitter reveals that the Michelin man has been at Snapphane, SAV, and Bloom in the Park (✻).

 My predictions in other media:

 That’s the best I can do!
-Who do you think get stars this year?
+Who do you think gets stars this year?
 Please leave a comment below.